These are the most common reasons that a person might need to have an adrenal gland removed:

 Adrenalectomy can be performed in two ways:

 The preference of one approach over the other will depend on preoperative diagnosis, size of tumor, concern for malignancy, prior surgical history, and patient preference.
-For more details, see the Approaches page of this website.

 This information is provided by the Department of Surgery at the University of Colorado School of Medicine.
 It is not intended to replace the medical advice of your doctor or healthcare provider.
 Please consult your healthcare provider for advice about a specific medical condition.